Updated: September 8, 2020

 For those keen on arriving via bus, Maritime Bus offers daily bus service between Charlottetown, Summerside and Borden-Carleton and over 40 locations across the Maritimes, with connections to Central and Western Canada.
 There’s also a number of companies offering shuttle services by van to and from Charlottetown (and selected other Island locations) to/from Halifax.
 These companies operate from various locations and on different schedules; contact each for details about their specific services.

-There’s no train going to PEI but you could travel by train as far as Moncton, New Brunswick or Halifax, Nova Scotia and continue on to Prince Edward Island by bus or rental car.
+There’s no train going to PEI but you could travel by train as far as Moncton, New Brunswick or Halifax, Nova Scotia, and continue on to Prince Edward Island by bus or rental car.
 VIA Rail and Amtrak (via Montréal) offer services that connect to Moncton, New Brunswick.

 Getting to PEI by Cruise Ship

 As a seaside location, another option for visiting PEI is to come by boat.
-A number of major cruise lines stop in the port of Charlottetown each year, as its a popular stop on Canada/New England cruise itineraries.
+A number of major cruise lines stop in the port of Charlottetown each year, as it’s a popular stop on Canada/New England cruise itineraries.

 As you can see, there are many ways to arrive in PEI, but the most important thing is that you get there and see it for yourself!